 How did Paul lay the foundation?
 He preached the Scriptures to them which at that time would have only been the Old Testament.
 The foundation has not been laid until the Christ of the Scriptures has been proclaimed.
 The jesus who loves everybody, the non-judgmental jesus, and the jew jesus are all examples of pathetic lies being spread as a foundation.
 Yet as we see in the Scriptures, Christ only came for Israel, cleansed the temple of His enemies, and was a white Galilean.
 These things are a part of the only foundation which has ever made a difference in our lives.

 Most churches were never on the proper foundation.
 Those that once were, have since drifted into multiculturalism and egalitarianism masquerading as the modern "church growth" movement.
 Yet we never see numbers being emphasized as a factor to measure the spiritual growth of an assembly anywhere in the New Testament.
-Though we should desire as many of our brethren as we can reach to come to the true faith, we don't see Paul expressing any concern over numbers anywhere in His Epistles, including this one to these Greek Corinthians.
+Though we should desire as many of our brethren as we can reach to come to the true faith, we don't see Paul expressing any concern over numbers anywhere in His Epistles, including this one to these Corinthian Greeks.
 What Paul emphasized is for us to "take heed" or beware, to be extremely careful what materials and methods we use to influence and help build white lives around us.

 I CORINTHIANS 3:11